 Recreational harvest may occur in areas approved for harvest under the CSSP and authorized under a recreational licence.
 Pacific Fisheries Management Areas 1 through 10 are closed to bivalve harvest unless the appropriate testing is in place to ensure safe harvest.

 Pacific Oysters:

-- The daily limit in Areas 12 to 29 is fifteen (15) in the shell, or 0.5 L shucked. - The daily limit in Areas 1 to 11 is zero.
+- The daily limit in Areas 12 to 29 is twelve (12). - The daily limit in Areas 1 to 11 is zero.